 Perverse incentives cause the PTAB to invalidate patents at a rate significantly higher than federal court just so it can stay in business.

 Only those seeking to invalidate a patent can file a petition with the PTAB, making the sole customer an infringer or its agent.
-The only thing that PTAB trials do are invalidate patents.
+The only thing the PTAB does is invalidate patents.
 The PTAB is funded solely by fees paid for petitions.
-Therefore, the PTAB's customer value proposition is to encourage infringers to file petitions by its invalidation rate.
+Therefore, the PTAB's customer value proposition used to encourage infringers to file petitions is its invalidation rate.